jzuhone/equilibrate/docs/source/models.rst

 ``ClusterModel`` from Gas Density and Gas Temperature Profiles
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-The user may generate a :py:class:`model.ClusterModel` from the :py:meth:`ClusterModel.from_dens_and_temp` method, which requires :py:class:`radial_profiles.RadialProfile` objects for the temperature and the gas density.
+The user may generate a :py:class:`model.ClusterModel` from the :py:meth:`model.ClusterModel.from_dens_and_temp` method, which requires :py:class:`radial_profiles.RadialProfile` objects for the temperature and the gas density.
 Using the condition of hydrostatic equilibrium, the potential, pressure, dynamical mass, and other necessary fields are automatically computed based on the chosen gravity theory.